Ebazhanov/linkedin-skill-assessments-quizzes/angular/angular-quiz.md

 - [ ] It indicates that there will be multiple classes that handle the logic implementation for the custom validator.

 [StackOverflow](https://stackoverflow.com/questions/38144641/what-is-multi-provider-in-angular2)

+#### Q80.
+Which Angular CLI command would you use to run your unit tests in a process that reruns your test suite on file changes?
+- [ ] ng test --single-run=false
+- [ ] ng test --watch-files
+- [ ] ng test --progress
+- [ ] ng test